Neel901/RuleEngine/README.md

 <img src="assets/ruleengine3.png">

 ## Tech Stack
-The backend is built with Spring Boot, while the frontend utilizes JavaScript.
+The backend is built with Spring Boot, while the frontend utilizes HTML CSS JavaScript.
 The database in use is MySQL.

 ## Pre-Requisite -
 1. An IDE of your choice (IntelliJ used here)